The Race is on: China Plans to Gain “New Industrial Advantages” via Blockchain Technology

 The dollar — even as a pure fiduciary currency no longer legally convertible to a defined weight of gold — remains the world reserve currency.
 Yet, the hegemony of the dollar is not unchallenged.

 Bank of England governor Mark Carney called for a global replacement to the U.S. dollar last year.
-His sentiment was echoed by one of the most influential thought leaders in China, Chen Gong, who wrote: “The “excessive privileges” of the dollar are increasingly incompatible with the current needs of international trade and financial transactions.
+His sentiment was echoed by one of the most influential thought leaders in China, Chan Kung, who wrote: “The “excessive privileges” of the dollar are increasingly incompatible with the current needs of international trade and financial transactions.
 For this, the world has a real need and reason to get rid of the dollar.”

 Money is technology.
 Technology is power.